MecSimCalc/MecSimCalc-docs/docs/getting-started/ai-chatbot.md

 **Prompt:**

 > Create a quiz app that asks: ‘A projectile is launched at 25 m/s at an angle of 40°.
 What is the maximum height it reaches?’
 The student enters their CCID and answer.
-The correct answer is 12.9 m.
+The correct answer is 13.2m.
 Award 1 mark if correct.
 Append the result to this sheet: [Google Sheet link].

 <div style={{width: "100%", height: "600px", overflow: "hidden"}}>
 <iframe src='https://mecsimcalc.com/app/2893542/projectile_motion_maximum_height_quiz' style={{position:"relative", left:"-45px", top:"-48px"}} width="100%" height="600" title="MecSimCalc" frameBorder="0"></iframe>